designstem/projects/colorblindness/index.md

 #### Tasks

-1. What do you understand by “accessibility”?
+1. *What do you understand by “accessibility”?
 Have you ever come across that term?
-In which context have you heard about it?
+In which context have you heard about it?*
-2. Go to https://en.wikipedia.org/wiki/Accessibility and find out about the definition of accessibility.
+2. *Go to https://en.wikipedia.org/wiki/Accessibility and find out about the definition of accessibility.*
-3. Gain an overview of the areas in which we need to improve accessibility.
+3. *Gain an overview of the areas in which we need to improve accessibility.*
-4. Further, find out about the difference between “accessibility” and “usability”.
+4. *Further, find out about the difference between <var>accessibility</var> and <var>usability</var>.*

 -